LdesignMedia/moodle-local_commander/README.md

 ## Security

-If you discover any security related issues, please email [luuk@MFreak.nl](mailto:luuk@MFreak.nl) instead of using the issue tracker.
+If you discover any security vulnerabilities, please send an e-mail to Avetica via contact@ldesignmedia.nl

 ## License